ueberdosis/tiptap/docs/src/docPages/guide/node-views/vue.md

 <demo name="Guide/NodeViews/VueComponent" />

-That component doesn’t interactive with the editor, though.
-Time to connect it to the editor output.
+That component doesn’t interact with the editor, though.
+Time to wire it up.

 ## Access node attributes
 The `VueNodeViewRenderer` which you use in your node extension, passes a few very helpful props to your custom view component.
 One of them is the `node` prop.
 Add this snippet to your Vue component to directly access the node: